danielmichaels/danielms/content/retrospectives/2021/10/index.md

 by [Alex Edwards] called [Let's Go Further][lgf].
 It has been a wonderful resource which really helped to teach me how to set out my projects and make them extensible.

 I think I am halfway between consciously incompetent and competent now.
-So at I know when I'm making the right decision about 50 percent of the time now.
+So I know when I'm making the right decision about 50 percent of the time now.

 [alex edwards]: https://twitter.com/ajmedwards?lang=en